Here is what the Bible says about eternal salvation:

 You SHOULD serve the orphan and the widow and go on mission trips to share The Gospel and help people with their physical needs.

-You SHOULD acknowledge your sinful actions and behaviors to God and ask for forgiveness for those whom you have wronged.
+You SHOULD acknowledge your sinful actions and behaviors to God and ask for forgiveness to those whom you have wronged.

 And you SHOULD strive toward being more obedient and faithful in sharing The Gospel with a lost and dying un-saved world who desperately needs Jesus!